eove/orca/example/docs/periodical_checks.md

 gpg --card-status
 ```

-This should return the serial number of the Yubikey.
+This should return the serial number of the hardware token.

 > [!Tip]
 > If you have an error message `gpg: selecting card failed: No such device` and/or `gpg: OpenPGP card not available: No such device`, try to run:\
 > `pkill gpg-agent`

-If the Yubikey is communicating properly, we will extract its key ID:
+If the hardware token is communicating properly, we will extract its key ID:
 ```bash
 export GPG_HW_TOKEN_KEY_ID=$(gpg --card-status | sed -n -E -e 's/^[^:]*sign[^:]*:[[:blank:]]*((:?[[:xdigit:]]{4}[[:blank:]]*){10})/\1/pi') && echo "$GPG_HW_TOKEN_KEY_ID"
 ```

-Now let's test that the yubikey actually works (can decrypt data when it's the targeted recipient, and matches a correctly exported public GPG key):
+Now let's test that the hardware token actually works (can decrypt data when it's the targeted recipient, and matches a correctly exported public GPG key):
 ```bash
 export TMP_GPG_HOME=$(mktemp -d)
 cp ~/.gnupg/*.conf "$TMP_GPG_HOME"/